-Oklahoma natives strongly believe that light displays are one of the best ways to get into the Christmas spirit.
+Oklahoma natives strongly believe that viewing light displays is one of the best ways to get into the Christmas spirit.
 The state features some of the largest light installations in the country.
 So take your family and friends and enjoy the magic of the holidays.
-Hot cocoa, Santa Claus and lots of fun activities will keep everyone warm and happy!
+Hot cocoa, Santa Claus, and lots of fun activities will keep everyone warm and happy!

-Beat this winter gloom at Downtown in December with holiday celebration in the heart of Oklahoma City.
-There are several winter activities for everyone in your group—ice skating, free holiday light festival, Santa visits, and many more.
+Beat this winter gloom at Downtown in December with a holiday celebration in the heart of Oklahoma City.
+There are several winter activities for everyone in your group—ice skating, free holiday light festival, Santa visits, virtual events, and many more.
 You can participate in a festive holiday run, free water taxi excursions, watch performances and shows, enjoy holiday shopping and parties.
 Check out the fantastic Bricktown Canal Lights display or cruise down Automobile Alley with stunning Lights in Broadway show while dining and shopping along downtown Oklahoma entertainment district.
 Most events and displays are free to the public.

-Rhema Christmas Lights in Broken Arrow, Oklahoma, is a spectacular display of twinkling lights and a favorite holiday attractions for local families.
-It began with 60,000 lights in 1982 and has grown to more than two million lights decorating the campus of Rhema Bible College throughout the holiday season.
-Running from 5:30 to 11:30 p.m., the seasonal display typically attracts more than 200,000 visitors from all over Oklahoma and Midwest.
-Check out seven-meter (22-ft) Christmas Tree, surrounded by smaller illuminated trees.
+Rhema Christmas Lights in Broken Arrow, Oklahoma, is a spectacular display of twinkling lights and a favorite holiday attraction for local families.
+It all started began with 60,000 lights in 1982 and has grown to more than 2 million lights decorating the campus of Rhema Bible College throughout the holiday season.
+Running from 5:30 to 11:30 pm, the seasonal display typically attracts more than 200,000 visitors from all over Oklahoma and Midwest.
+Check out 22-foot (7-m) Christmas Tree, surrounded by smaller illuminated trees.
 The colorful Rhema Park bridge is a perfect backdrop for a family picture.

 Chickasha Festival of Light, Shannon Springs Park (November 21–December 31, 2020)

-One of the largest in the Midwest, Chickasha Festival of Light features over three and a half million lights.
-A stunning drive-through light display is located in Shannon Springs Park in Chickasha, featuring more than one hundred light installations and scenes.
+One of the largest in the Midwest, Chickasha Festival of Light features over 3.5 million lights.
+A stunning drive-through light display is located in Shannon Springs Park in Chickasha, with more than one hundred light installations and scenes.
 A computer-animated light show synchronized to holiday music is definitely going to make an impression.
-Don't miss the large 172-ft Christmas tree visible for miles around town.
+Don't miss the large 172-foot (52-m) Christmas tree visible for miles around town.
 The park also has a Ferris wheel, a live nativity scene, many food trucks, a holiday gift shop, a carriage, and even camel rides.
 The Santa residence is open to kids.